elizajing/ny_times_movie_review/README.md

 TODO
 ----
-- Refactor so that `In Theatres` and `Most Popular` reuse the same component
+- Make movie item heigh adapt to image size and implement `More info` button when the overview text is too long
 - Add link to each movie title for movie under `In Theatres` and `Most Popular`
-- Make each movie item height constant, implement `More info` button when the overview text is too long
 - Add IMDB rating to each movie item
 - Implement `News`
 - Make responsive